catios/cati/doc/api/dotcati/Installer.md

-            run_scripts (bool): run package install scripts or not (default is True) target_path (str): where is the target path for installed files (will pass to `self.copy_files()`) keep_conffiles (bool): stil keep config files if changed (default is True)
+            run_scripts (bool): run package install scripts or not (default is True) target_path (str): where is the target path for installed files (will pass to `self.copy_files()`) keep_conffiles (bool): stil keep config files if changed (default is True) check_security_blacklist (bool): check package is in security blacklist or not

     `load_files(self, path: str, base_temp_path: str)`
     :   Loads list of package files from extracted temp dir